 A specific focus of the group is understanding how interactions with new computational media (such as manipulable simulations) lead to changes in cognition, learning and motivation.
 We seek to develop an understanding of the cognitive and neural mechanisms involved in such learning, by:

 - Developing new learning interventions inspired by these models

 - Designing experiments to test these interventions

-Insights from these models, interventions and experiments are then applied to classroom and other learning situations, to develop new ways of teaching and learning.
-Data from these interventions are then used to revise the theoretical models, and the loop continues.
+Insights from these models, interventions and experiments are then applied, to design new ways of teaching and learning.
+These designs are then tested in the real world, and data from these studies are used to revise the theoretical models.
+And the loop continues.

 A key objective of this research approach is understanding how the ongoing systemic shift from print media to computational media is set to change:

 - learning and discovery processes in science, mathematics and engineering, and